Luann by Greg Evans and Karen Evans for September 18, 2016

 32. Endu

-Endunamoo about 8 years ago
+Endunamoo over 8 years ago

 Meh… I can understand certain reasons for not assuming the last name of the husband, but for the most part, I do not.
 The Hyphenation I definitely get.
 Someone looking for an old friend from High School, changing the last name can make you harder to find.
 But not taking the last name because “Reasons” no I do not like it.
 Just old fashioned I guess.